TiffanyNwanne/Pharmaline-Operational-Intelligence-Analysis/README.md

 Key insights:

-**Antiallergies and Antidiabetic drugs** are the top revenue generators.
+**Antihistamines and Antidiabetic drugs** are the top revenue generators.
 **Antifungal drugs** had the lowest sales at ₦225,000.

 ## 4. Cost Analysis